-Contact the City planner directly
+4 Contact the City planner directly

-All residents may contact the planner on file directly by phone, email or letter.
-Questions and contact details for the City's planners can be found on the public meeting notice sent by mail, or by contacting Service Vaughan, the City's contact centre, at 905-832-2281 or service@vaughan.ca.
+All citizens may contact the planner on file directly by phone, email or letter.
+Questions and contact details for the City's planners can be found on the public meeting notice sent by mail, or by contacting Access Vaughan, the City's contact centre, at 905-832-2281 or accessvaughan@vaughan.ca.